JFS scholarships of $1,000-$2,000 are now available to support Jewish students with college-related expenses. Scholarships are made possible by:

 Preference will be given to applicants who express interest in volunteering with JFS.

-The recipients will be selected from submissions and will be awarded their scholarship in late September.
+The recipients will be selected from submissions and will be awarded their scholarship in November.
 Please note we may choose to use the winning entry in JFS publicity and marketing communications.